 Published Date: Jul 24, 2014

-Pakistan lags behind in efforts to curb climate change
+Pakistan lagging in efforts to curb climate change

-ISLAMABAD: Experts believe that Pakistan’s efforts towards preventing
+Experts believe that Pakistan’s efforts towards preventing climate

-climate change are insufficient, which can translate into grave
+change are insufficient, which can translate into grave challenges for

-challenges for the economy, development and even the national security
+the economy, development and even the national security of the country.

 However, they said, the government’s response to cope with this issue leaves a lot to be desired.